Teaching of Reading

 Reading at Barley Mow Primary School

-Children in EYFS take part in many book related activities which prepare them for independent reading.
+Children in our Early Years Foundation Stage take part in many book related activities which prepare them for independent reading.
 School reading books will be sent home when the class teacher is confident that each individual child is ready.
-At first this may be wordless, so that children can practise their understanding of how books work, telling the story through the illustrations.
+At first, this may be wordless, so that children can practise their understanding of how books work, telling the story through the illustrations.
 They will move on to books with words when appropriate.
 All books will be accompanied by a Home Reading Record book for parents to sign and comment in.

-Throughout KS1 and KS2 the children will continue to bring home a weekly reading book with a Home Reading Record Book.
+Throughout Key Stage One and Key Stage Two, the children will continue to bring home a weekly reading book with a Home Reading Record Book.
 Comments are very useful in informing the teacher how the child has coped with the text.
 Regular reading at home is essential to good progress and we really appreciate parental support in hearing your child read as often as possible.

 In school, children from Reception upwards, take part in weekly Guided Reading group with the class teacher or TA.
-In KS1 this is incorporated into a daily reading session, with a carousel of reading activities such as reading comprehensions, character description, dictionary work etc. We also aim to hear children in Reception and KS1 read independently each week.
+In Key Stage One, this is incorporated into a daily reading session, with a carousel of reading activities such as reading comprehensions, character description, dictionary work etc. We also aim to hear children in Reception and Key Stage One read independently each week.

 All children during their time at Barley Mow will enjoy a range of texts.
-As well as ‘real’ books we use a number of reading schemes including Oxford Reading Tree, Project X, Read Write Inc. Collins Big Cat and Treetops In Fact.
+As well as ‘real’ books we use a number of reading schemes including Oxford Reading Tree, Project X, Read Write Inc., Collins Big Cat and Treetops In Fact.
+Once a week, children in Key Stage Two take part in a whole class reading session which is designed to help develop their written comprehension skills.
+Comprehension skills are also taught discretely during English lessons.